Crowd Sourced Indexing – Let’s Transcribe Together

 At the Israel Genealogy Research Association (IGRA) we have worked very hard in the past several years to create useful databases to help people with their genealogy research.
 We have already indexed over 900,000 records, and expect to reach a million records soon.

 In the past the way we’ve managed to create these databases has been more or less manual.
 Volunteers have received images, extracted the names and other data needed for the database (called indexing), and we’ve put together a spreadsheet which is checked and then put online our site.

-While large organizations like Ancestry and Familysearch have had indexing tools like these for years, this is the first time such a tool is available to genealogy organizations and other smaller groups that work on databases.
+While large organizations like Ancestry and FamilySearch have had similar indexing tools for years, this is the first time such a tool is available to genealogy organizations and other smaller groups that work on databases.
 We thank Banai Feldstein and Daniel Horowitz for all of their efforts in creating this tool.

 You will immediately be given the next image available.
-You can move, pan and zoom the image with the top commands.
+You can move, pan and zoom the image with the buttons provided.
 You can report any problem on the image, skip it if there is nothing to index or is too hard for you to do.

 If all is ok, just type the data into the fields on the bottom half of the page.
-The transcription has to be completed with 23 hours.
+The transcription for each page has to be completed within 23 hours.
 When you’re finished, submit the transcriptions, and you’re done.
-You can continue to another page, or come back another time to do more.
+You can continue to another page or come back another time to do more.
 You don’t have to contact anyone, or wait for someone to send you a batch of images.
 Everything is online and waiting.